tsuday/GAN/README.md

 * Loss value, which is sequare sum of pixel value differences between predicted values by generator and expected values
 * Timestamp when the progress is output

-Default implementation of running parts write progress at the first step and every 200 steps after the first step.
+Default implementation of running training parts (Trainer.py) write progress at the first step and every 200 steps after the first step.

 #### Images predicted
 _TODO:to be written_